Last Updated on

 About 70 miles north and you will reach the most commercial town in the Jackson Hole valley.
 However don’t rush but enjoy the drive up till here, as the panoramas just begin to showcase what this valley and the national parks hold for you.

-Jackson is a nice, well planned ski town and base for exploring Grand Teton and Yellowstone.
-You might opt to reach Yellowstone directly, but I would highly recommend planning a night stay.
+Jackson is a nice, well-planned ski town and base for exploring Grand Teton and Yellowstone.
+You might opt to reach Yellowstone from Salt Lake City directly, but I would highly recommend planning a night stay.
 Here’s why:

 - You’ve had an exhilarating day of drive today- why not celebrate it with a nice meal and few drinks?